jladrover/NLP-projects/README.md

 * Bag of Words and TF-IDF representations.
 * Using Scikit-learn and NLTK for text processing.
 * Manual extraction of word embeddings through dimension reduction.

+** POS Tagger
+For more regarding the subject, please read the following article: https://medium.com/analytics-vidhya/parts-of-speech-pos-and-viterbi-algorithm-3a5d54dfb346

 ### Requirements
 - Python 3.x